joanmarieverba/directory-demo/README.md

 This app allows members of an organization to add or change their data (name, address, phone, email, other details),
 and then view or print the entire directory.
 Each member creates a unique id to use.
 The app then keeps track of that ID.
 The Admin can see all IDs.
+Added: a group password for the entire group.

 Written in ReactJS using Aphrodite, Horizon, Elemental UI among others.